Introduction

 One straightforward reading is vocational or spiritual lethargy.
 Slugs are slow and leave a faint trail; in Scripture sloth is criticized and diligence commended.
 A dream that highlights a slow mover could be calling attention to a wilting spiritual life, a ministry that lacks energy, or a faith that needs renewed zeal.
 The warning about being lukewarm bears on this pastoral reading, urging repentance and renewed devotion.

-I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
+15I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
+16So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth.

 Go to the ant, thou sluggard; consider her ways, and be wise: